romanjamesm/Windows-Server-2016-Home-Lab/README.md

 <p align="center"><img alt="" src="https://github.com/romanjamesm/media/blob/main/Windows-Server-2016-Home-Lab/012-PS-installs.png" width="640"></p>

 As you can see, the last command fails and throws a helpful error: "This computer requires .NET Framework 4.8 (https://support.microsoft.com/kb/4503548)."
+This is the third dependency of Exchange 2016, also needed to prepare AD.
 Open the link (highlighted in the above image) in Chrome and scroll down to **Download information**.
 Click **Download the Microsoft .NET Framework 4.8 offline installer package now.** Run the download, accept the terms, and install:

 <p align="center"><img alt="" src="https://github.com/romanjamesm/media/blob/main/Windows-Server-2016-Home-Lab/013-dotnet-framework.png" width="640"></p>